h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 Obtaining Leaf Node Assignments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To obtain the leaf node assignments, please first make sure to set ``withLeafNodeAssignments`` and ``withDetailedPredictionCol`` to true on your MOJO settings object.
+To obtain the leaf node assignments, please first make sure to set ``withLeafNodeAssignments`` to true on your MOJO settings object.
 The leaf node assignments are now stored in the ``${detailedPredictionCol}.leafNodeAssignments`` column on the dataset obtained from the prediction.
 Please replace ``${detailedPredictionCol}`` with the actual value of your detailed prediction col. By default, it is ``detailed_prediction``.